mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 #### Users over License

 A GitLab subscription is valid for a specific number of users.
 For details, see [Billable users](#billable-users).
-If the active user count exceeds the number included in the subscription, known as the number of _users over license_, you must pay for the excess number of users either before renewal, or at the time of renewal.
-This is also known the _true up_ process.
+If the billable user count exceeds the number included in the subscription, known as the number of _users over license_, you must pay for the excess number of users either before renewal, or at the time of renewal.
+This is also known as the _true up_ process.

 Self-managed instances can add users to a subscription any time during the subscription period.
 The cost of additional users added during the subscription